ga-wdi-pvd/angular-routing/readme.md

 - Explain what dependency injection is and what problem it solves
 - Explain the purpose of templates in Angular
 - Create separate views and routes for each CRUD action
-- Use the `ui-view` directive to load angular templates
+- Load Angular templtes by using the `ui-view` directive
-- Use `$stateProvider` and `$state` to access query parameters and update the URL
+- Access query params and update the URL by using the `$stateProvider` and `$state`
 - Define multiple controllers in a single module

 ## Framing (15 / 15)